José Manuel Pando: The Liberal Party

 He entered as a member of the Liberal Party in 1884, a party of which he started leading after replacing General Eliodoro Camacho in 1894.
 He was head of the Liberal Party of Bolivia until the end of his presidency.
 Over the years, Pando became one of the greatest landowners of Bolivia, benefiting from the laws of 1874 and 1880.

-As head of the Liberal Party, Pando was a candidate for the presidency of the republic in the 1896 general elections, being defeated by the Conservative Party and its leader, Severo Fernández Alonso.
+As head of the Liberal Party, Pando was a candidate for the presidency of the republic in the 1896 general elections, being defeated by the Conservative Party and its leader, Severo Fernández.
 That same year, he assumed the position of senator for the Department of Chuquisaca.

 Uprising against the Conservatives

 Pando would be the leader of the Federalists when they rose up against the government in 1898, obtaining the support of the Aymaras of the country and of Colonel Pablo Zárate Willca, known as the "Fearsome Willka".
-Thus, the Bolivian Civil War of 1898-1899 began.
+Turning several officers to his cause, including Octavio La Faye and Carlos Manuel de Villegas, Pando had large following in the army.
+Thus, the Bolivian Civil War began.
 After four months of fighting, he triumphed over the conservative forces of President Fernández in the Battle of the Segundo Crucero.
 A Federal Government Board was created, made up of Pando, Serapio Reyes Ortiz and Macario Pinilla Vargas, which installed the seat of government in La Paz.
 The Board carried out some institutional reforms and public works, such as the construction of the government palace of La Paz.
 The Board was dissolved at the National Convention of 1899, when Pando was elected president.